grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 The following sections describe shortcodes available for use in Grafana Markdown files.
 To learn about other shortcodes, refer to the Hugo [shortcode documentation](https://gohugo.io/content-management/shortcodes/).

+{{% admonition type="note" %}}
-> **Note for internal Grafana Labs contributors**: The Grafana shortcode templates are defined in the `layouts/shortcodes` folder of the website repo.
+The Grafana shortcode templates are defined in the `layouts/shortcodes` folder of the website repository which is only accessible to Grafana Labs employees.
 To request custom shortcodes, [create an issue](https://github.com/grafana/writers-toolkit/issues).
+{{% /admonition %}}

 ## `admonition` shortcode